LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

      * ``CVLS_ILL_INPUT`` -- An invalid parameter has been passed.

-.. c:function:: int CVBBDPrecReInitB(void * cvode_mem, int which, sunindextype mudqB, sunindextype mldqB, realtype dqrelyB)
+.. c:function:: int CVBBDPrecReInitB(void * cvode_mem, int which, sunindextype mudqB, sunindextype mldqB, sunrealtype dqrelyB)

    The function :c:func:`CVBBDPrecReInitB` reinitializes the CVBBDPRE preconditioner for the backward problem.